hmdzuberi/WebDev/Assignment 4/README.md

 ### Frontend Setup
 1. Clone the repository
 2. Navigate to the frontend directory: `cd student-survey-frontend`
-4. Start the development server: `npm run serve`
+4. Start the development server: `npm run serve -- --port 4200`
 5. Access the application at: `http://localhost:4200`

 ### Backend Setup